rinde/RinSim/README.md

 Simulation entities are entities that are the actual objects in our simulation, such as agents, trucks, and packages.
 They can implement the _TickListener_ interface and/or other interfaces to use additional models.
-Once registered in the simulator, the simulator will make sure they receive ticks (if required) and are registered in all required models (see the example below).
+Once registered in the simulator, the simulator will make sure they receive ticks (if required) and are registered in all required models.

 ## Git and Maven
 This section assumes that you are using [Eclipse](http://www.eclipse.org) with [m2e](http://eclipse.org/m2e/) and optionally [eGit](http://www.eclipse.org/egit/).
 Installation instructions for each can be found on their respective websites.